-Most people think of a carat in terms of the size of the diamond, but it is actually based on weight.
-The weight of a diamond is traditionally measured in terms of carat, a unit of weight with 1 carat equaling .20 grams.
+Most people think of a carat in relation to the size of the diamond, but it is actually based on weight.
+The weight of a diamond is traditionally measured in terms of carat, a unit of weight under which 1 carat equals .20 grams.
 Each carat is divided into 100 points, allowing for a very precise measurement of the diamond.
-For instance a diamond that weighs .50 carat may be referred to as a “half-carat” or a “fifty-pointer”.
+For instance, a diamond that weighs .50 carat may be referred to as a “half-carat” or a “fifty-pointer.”

-Two diamonds of equal carat weight will have significantly different costs because of the other factors: cut, color and clarity.
-As a diamond increases in size and carat weight, the price will increase at an increasing rate because larger diamonds are more rare and thus more valuable.
+Two diamonds of equal carat weight can have significantly different costs because of the other factors of cut, color, and clarity.
+As a diamond increases in size and carat weight, its price will increase accordingly due to larger diamonds being more rare and thus more valuable.